b31ngd3v/THM-Writeups/Sibyl System.md

 ![alt text](https://github.com/b31ngD3v/THM-Writeups/blob/main/images/Screenshot%20at%202021-07-03%2000-56-04.png?raw=true "permissions")

 Note.
 (ALL, !root) this looks suspicious, there is a chance that sudo is vulnerable.
-We'll check it soon.
+We'll check it later.

 ![alt text](https://github.com/b31ngD3v/THM-Writeups/blob/main/images/Screenshot%20at%202021-07-03%2001-28-51.png?raw=true "users")

 Sibyl System has two users, chief and b31ngd3v.
-Let's check if we somthing in the home directory of this user.
+Let's check if there is somthing in the home directory of this user.

 ![alt text](https://github.com/b31ngD3v/THM-Writeups/blob/main/images/Screenshot%20at%202021-07-03%2000-55-24.png?raw=true "home")